Introduction

 Domain name management

 Maintaining appropriate contact details is particularly important and pertinent when ICT services and functions are transferred between organisations through machinery-of-government changes.
+For more information, refer to Mergers, acquisitions and Machinery of Government changes.

 Organisations should configure domain registrar portals to support only the strongest MFA option available, preferably aligning MFA with Essential Eight Maturity Level 3.